- About Us

-Under federal law, any urbanized area (as defined by the Census Bureau) exceeding a population of 50,000 shall have an MPO whose purpose is to coordinate transportation planning among the member governments.
+Under federal law, any urbanized area (as defined by the Census Bureau) exceeding a population of 50,000 shall have a Metropolitan Planning Organization (MPO) whose purpose is to coordinate transportation planning among its member governments.
 CRTPO includes all of Mecklenburg County and a portion of Iredell County and Union County.
-Representatives of the MPO include members of the governing boards of Iredell, Mecklenburg and Union counties, the cities of Charlotte and Monroe, and the towns of Cornelius, Davidson, Fairview, Hemby Bridge, Huntersville, Indian Trail, Marshville, Marvin, Matthews, Mineral Springs, Mint Hill, Mooresville, Pineville, Stallings, Statesville, Troutman, Unionville, Waxhaw, Weddington, Wesley Chapel and Wingate; the local NC Board of Transportation Division 10 and Division 12 representatives are also voting members; the Metropolitan Transit Commission is also represented as a voting member.
+Representatives of the MPO include members of the governing boards of Iredell, Mecklenburg and Union counties, the cities of Charlotte, Monroe and Statesville, and the towns of Cornelius, Davidson, Fairview, Hemby Bridge, Huntersville, Indian Trail, Marshville, Marvin, Matthews, Mineral Springs, Mint Hill, Mooresville, Pineville, Stallings, Troutman, Unionville, Waxhaw, Weddington, Wesley Chapel and Wingate; the local NC Board of Transportation Division 10 and Division 12 representatives are also voting members; the Metropolitan Transit Commission is also represented as a voting member.
 Non-voting representatives from the Charlotte-Mecklenburg Planning Commission, Iredell County Planning Board, Union County Planning Board, US DOT and the North Carolina Turnpike Authority participate in CRTPO deliberations (please refer to the MPO Members page to view a complete list of current MPO membership).
 The voting structure is based on population: Charlotte has 31 votes; Cornelius, Huntersville, Indian Trail, Iredell County, Matthews, Mecklenburg County, Mint Hill, Monroe, Mooresville, Statesville and Union County have two votes each; each of the other voting members has one vote.

-The MPO is charged with the responsibility of preparing and adopting the long range transportation plan, the Transportation Improvement Program and the Unified Planning Work Program.
+The MPO is charged with the responsibility of preparing and adopting the Metropolitan Transportation Plan, the Transportation Improvement Program and the Unified Planning Work Program.
 The MPO typically meets the third Wednesday every month at 6:00 PM in the Charlotte-Mecklenburg Government Center.
 Special meetings are scheduled if necessary (please refer to the Meetings page to see the MPO calendar, as well as links to the agenda and minutes).
 A period for public comment is available at each meeting.

 CRTPO Technical Coordinating Committee (TCC)